Late Invoice Statistics You Should Know (2026)

 Consequence #2: Operational issues

 If a business relies solely on external payments, invoices that aren’t cleared on time may result in insufficient working capital.
-This, in turn, impacts everything — from standard procedures, such as running payroll and meeting supply demands, to unexpected matters, such as emergency repairs or equipment failures.
+In turn, this impacts everything — from standard procedures, such as running payroll and meeting supply demands, to unexpected matters, such as emergency repairs or equipment failures.

 Consequence #3: Difficulty hiring skilled workers

-Waiting for outstanding invoices to be paid takes its toll on a business’s cash flow.
-The financial shortfall naturally prevents companies from hiring new employees.
+Financial shortfalls, caused in part by late invoices, naturally prevent companies from hiring new employees.
 As a result, remaining workers are left to handle extra workload — leading to overworked employees and potentially even an increased resignation rate.

 Cash flow issues also make it difficult to offer attractive compensation and bonuses.
 This often deters skilled workers from applying for the job.